 Does farm have policies in place regarding protection and safety of children?
 What are they?

-Are there volunteers (in cases of horse shows) and if so, what process do they go through?
+Are there volunteers (in cases of horse shows on farm) and if so, what process do they go through?
 Do they need to be affiliated with someone from farm / organization or can anyone volunteer?

 Conduct your own interview with anyone that will be teaching your child.
 Observe riding lessons.